openhab/openhab-addons/bundles/org.openhab.binding.monopriceaudio/README.md

 Some notes:

+* On the 10761 amp, activating the 'Page All Zones' feature can only be done through the +12v trigger input on the back of the amplifier.
 * On Linux, you may get an error stating the serial port cannot be opened when the MonopriceAudio binding tries to load.
 * You can get around this by adding the `openhab` user to the `dialout` group like this: `usermod -a -G dialout openhab`.
 * Also on Linux you may have issues with the USB if using two serial USB devices e.g. MonopriceAudio and RFXcom.